1. Goals

 --vm-memory=MEGABYTES

-The build environment disk space can get defined via
+The build environment disk space can be defined via

 --vm-disk-size=MEGABYTES

 The KVM is fully isolated by default.
-This ensures that the build can become fully reproducibile and also that no attack by using untrusted sources or binaries can happen.
+This ensures that the build can become fully reproducible and also that no attack by using untrusted sources or binaries can happen.
 However, one may want to use remote resources during build.
-In that case network access can get enabled via
+In that case network access can be enabled via

 --vm-network

-Keep in mind that this can get usually avoided by using remote assets instead.
+Keep in mind that this can usually be avoided by using remote assets instead.

 pbuild always creates a consistent state.
-That means it may not build actually anything, when the last build result look current.
+That means it may not build actually anything, when the last build result looks current.
 One can enforce a rebuild by using:

 --rebuild <PACKAGE>